prsolans/box-base-demo/README.md

 5. Open the file at /localboxdemo/app.js in your text editor
 6. Starting at Line 15, you will see a section with values you should update:
 * devToken - Paste the Developer Token from step 4 here
+* demoDomain - The domain of your demo environment
 * rootFolder - This is the ID of the folder you want to display as a Content Explorer in the app
 * uploadFolder - This is the ID of the folder in your app that will set to kick off the license ML endpoint
+* boxRelayLink - (Optional) A link to a Box Relay configuration page.
+A quick link is included on the metadata layout
+* salesforceLink - (Optional) A link to a record in your Salesforce demo org.
+A quick link is included on the metadata layout.
 * version - This is for display purposes only.
 It will appear in the footer of the app

 ### Step 5: Amend your hosts file